 Three Billboards outside Ebbing, Missouri

 What’s it about?
 One woman’s fight for justice after the murder of her daughter.

 Mark said, “It was an awards contender so obviously it got into a controversy… but all of the smart money is on Three Billboards.”

 So, how did the film critics do?
-In the end it was The Shape of Water which walked away with the Best Picture award; something that Kermode and Mayo didn’t rule out, but didn’t think was the most likely option either.
+In the end it was The Shape of Water which walked away with the Best Picture award at the Oscars; something that Kermode and Mayo didn’t rule out, but didn’t think was the most likely option either.

 Film critics can make fascinating guests and are some of the most interesting celebrities on the books at entertainment agencies.
 If you’re interested in booking Simon Mayo to talk film at an event you’ve got coming up, get in touch with the agents at MN2S.

 Watch this space for regular updates in the Movies category on Running Wolf’s Rant.